Factorio – Visualizing construction material dependencies

 Guess I’ll have to wait and see for myself when I have organized my life around another Factorio dive.

-• mithametacs 9 months ago
+• mithametacs a year ago

 Anyone who buys an expansion pack to Factorio is a logistics masochist.
 And they know it and that’s fine.

-• kzrdude 9 months ago
+• kzrdude a year ago

 Space exploration, the mod, added so much more than just more, it added new kinds of logistics and an exciting setting of exploration and gradual conquering of a solar system.